Introduction: Sci-fi/Star Wars Man Cave Karaoke Home Theater W/Multicolored Lighting Effects

 First thing that went in was sheet rock.
 Next was My black tile and my new chairs because I had to see what they looked like in there.

 I knew I wanted some sort of beams in the room to look like heavy duty industrial beams but had no idea how to build them.
-I tried several different way and finally decided on MDF 4x8 sheets. looking at pictures of how I wanted them to look I drew out a templet and cut them out with My trusty roto razor saw.
+I tried several different ways and finally decided on MDF 4x8 sheets.
+Looking at pictures of how I wanted them to look I drew out a templet and cut them out with my trusty roto razor saw.
 After Beams where framed in it was time to start looking at the focal point between the beams I put in.
 I decided on a "Space Window"

 Step 2: Built Out From Wall and Paint Base Layer

 From what I was wanting, I knew the walls were gonna be a multi level kinda thing.
 I framed the space window with 2x6 lumber from the floor to help support the weight of what I knew was to come.
 I was able to back light the window with a regular fluorescent light and plug it in where it couldn't be seen.
-I had to construct the panel below the window so that I could access it when lights malfunction.
+I had to construct the panel below the window so that I could access it if light malfunctioned or when I needed to change the bulb.
 Basically I built a huge shadowbox around the window for added depth effect.
 Soon after, the paint went on.
 My wife did an amazing job while I was at work.

 Step 3: Built Vortex Exhaust Intake Manifold.
 (Huge Infinity Mirror)